cmb84scd/bank_tech_test/README.md

 ### My Approach
 I spent some time planning (see user stories and diagrams below), before starting to write any tests/code.
 My code is structured so that it is clear, simple and easy to change or add to.
 I initially kept everything in one class and once I'd completed the requirements, I then refactored it into two classes.

+##### Update: 19/7/2020
+In the last feedback I received it was suggested I could do a further refactor and that is what I have just done.
+I have now refactored transaction into it's own class.
+In doing this I also had to do some minor amendments to both the account and statement classes to ensure everything still works as expected.
+I am really happy with this and I also learnt a lot doing it.

 ### Requirements
 - You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
 - Deposits, withdrawal.